allaboutevemirolive/spring-boot-hot-reload/README.md

 Spring Boot applications are designed to run continuously on a specific port.
 For development purposes, automatic reloading when code changes is essential.
 This is achieved through two complementary scripts:

 ### **watch-kill.sh**

 This script continuously monitors a target directory for changes.
-When it detects any modifications, it automatically terminates the process running on the specified port.
+When a modification is detected, it automatically terminates the process running on the specified port.

+You must manually specify the port used by the Spring project you are running.

+Currently, if you need to stop `loop-run.sh` for any reason, you must restart `watch-kill.sh`.

 ### **loop-run.sh**